twilio/video-quickstart-ios/AudioDeviceExample/README.md

 ### Known Issues

 The AVAudioSession is configured and activated at playback initialization time.
 Ideally, it would be better to activate the AVAudioSession only when audio playback is needed.

-You will also notice that backgrounding the application causes the signaling connection to die.

-Both issues are limitations with custom `TVIAudioDevice`s in [2.0.0-beta2](https://www.twilio.com/docs/api/video/changelog-twilio-video-ios-version-2x#200-beta2-february-27-2018) and we expect to rectify them in future releases.